SamLee-dedeboy/HINTs/README.md

 # Reproduce
 The reproducing step can be divided into `data processing` and `launching the server`.
-We provide preprocessed data so that interested individuals can skip the `data processing` step, which can be downloaded via this [Link](https://drive.google.com/drive/folders/1WWzuq3KAffNUbqLNxjEzUeVd-RVvLTCd?usp=sharing).
+We provide preprocessed data so that interested individuals can skip the `data processing` step.
+Data can be downloaded via this [Link](https://drive.google.com/drive/folders/1WWzuq3KAffNUbqLNxjEzUeVd-RVvLTCd?usp=sharing).
 ## Where to put the data
 After downloading, decompress and put the data under the `server` directory.
 You should see `server/data/VisPub` and `server/data/AllTheNews`